 There could be a second type of ribozyme inside the cell that creates nucleotides out of their constituent chemicals, and a third that creates fatty acids.
 That way, the cell doesn’t have to wait around for fatty acids and nucleotides to spontaneously form outside of itself and then collide with it; instead, it can manufacture its own components out of the raw materials that are much more abundant.

 From there, the complexity ceiling is basically infinite–as you’ve probably noticed, being a complex organism made of cells yourself.

 There’s one last detail to address before we can confirm that this proto-cell is in fact alive.
 Natural selection requires variation to work–if a replicating proto-cell can only produce exact copies of itself, it can’t ever improve, which means it can’t evolve.
 How could this proto-cell give rise to all the complex forms of life that we know today?

 Luckily, RNA replication is not an error-free process.
 Sometimes, an A will slip in where there was once a G, changing how the resulting strand folds, and thus changing its functionality.
-As with all mutations, this is usually neutral, and often bad, but occasionally a mutation that has a beneficial effect will occur–for example, a ribozyme that is more efficient at creating nucleotides.
+As with all mutations, this is usually neutral, and often bad, but occasionally a mutation that has a beneficial effect will occur–for example, a ribozyme that is more efficient at its job.
 Then, the proto-cell armed with this new ribozyme will out-compete the other proto-cells for resources and will replicate itself more often.
 That’s natural selection!
 This spontaneously-formed proto-cell is a living thing!